zkoss/zk-mvvm-book/syntax/databindingcommand.md

 You can pass arbitrary arguments in key-value pairs with comma separated.

+Notice that **value** is a reserved word, you should avoid to use it as an arbitraryKey.

 ***[arbitraryKey]=[EL-expression]***

 It's key-value pairs basically.
 You can write multiple key-value pairs with different key names.